Should Curtains Touch the Floor? The Golden Rule for Curtain Length That Will Flatter Your Room

 (Image credit: Lauren Taylor.
 Design: LH Designs)

-'I'd say they should just kiss the floor,' says Linda Hayslett of LH.Designs.
-'There should be just a little space between the floor and the fabric, perhaps 1/8" to 1/4" max.
+"I'd say they should just kiss the floor," says interior designer Linda Hayslett of LH.Designs.
+"There should be just a little space between the floor and the fabric, perhaps 1/8" to 1/4" max.
 This way it gives the drapery space to move and breathe as depending on the material it can stretch over time.
-But, you also don't want it to look too short like something was done incorrectly.'
+But, you also don't want it to look too short like something was done incorrectly."

-'This look is the cleanest and accentuates the height of a room,' says Molly Torres Portnof of DATE Interiors.
-'While puddling curtains are whimsical and fun, they're not the most practical, especially with pets and children.'
+"This look is the cleanest and accentuates the height of a room," agrees Molly Torres Portnof of DATE Interiors.
+"While puddling curtains are whimsical and fun, they're not the most practical, especially with pets and children."
+However, there's a fine line between curtains touching the floor and a gap that makes your floor-length curtains look like you've ordered them too short.

 What is the ideal length of curtains from the floor?